 - Access the Student Center

 - Select ‘Self Service’ from the main menu, then 'Campus Finances'

 - Select ‘My External Scholarships’ and follow the activation steps for the Vanier CGS

 - Choose the start date that matches the date stipulated by the agency in the offer

 Method of Payment

-- SGPS administers the payment of external scholarships to Western recipients.
-The annual value of the award is divided into three equal installments and applied to your Student Center account at the start of every term (September, January and May).
-Residual funds are refunded to students beginning the Tuesday of the second full week of each new term.
+- At Western University the annual value of an award is divided into three equal installments and each is pre-paid to the award holder’s Student Center account at the start of every term (September, January and May).

 Terms and Conditions